 Too low or too high indoor humidity levels can cause many long-term health and safety issues.
 Read on to learn about the importance of indoor humidity and why you should monitor your home’s levels.

 Two Types of Humidity

 There are two types of humidity to know to gauge and understand proper humidity levels in living spaces.

 Absolute humidity is defined as the total amount of water vapor in the air.
 If the amount of water vapor is high, then the absolute humidity is high.

 2. Relative Humidity

-Relative humidity is the percentage of water vapor in the air considering the temperature.
+In comparison, relative humidity is the percentage of water vapor in the air considering the temperature.
 As in, the relative humidity measurement depends on how much water vapor can be in the air at that specific temperature.
-It takes into account how much the space or atmosphere can hold.
+It takes into account how much moisture the space can hold.